 Agadir – on the North Atlantic – is still pretty much okay for a beach holiday; the sea is a not-horrific 17°C. That said, the sunset is relatively early, and nights still get quite chilly.

-Thanks to there being no reason for any mass number of people to be taking a vacation during February to Morocco, the country is still relatively free of tourist crowds.
+Thanks to there being no reason for any mass number of people to be taking a vacation during February to Morocco, the country is still relatively free of tourist crowds, perfect to complete your Morocco itinerary.
 This also means nicely affordable hotel prices too!

 Like skiing?
-Head to Oukaïmeden, a ski resort on Mount Toubkal, for February fun.
-Yes, best you didn’t know you can ski in Africa!
+Head to , a ski resort on Mount Toubkal, for February fun.
+Yep, you can ski in North Africa!

 Temperatures are on the rise in Morocco.
 Things are still not scorching yet, which means you’ll be able to wander around without burning to a crisp.
 The days are sunnier during March in Morocco, with approximately 12 hours of sunshine to enjoy.